Safe motor arming system

 With the arming logic done, we can apply it to the motor channel.
 The method is the same regardless of the arming logic.

 In the following example.
-CH7 is the motor channel.
-Two mixers are used:
+CH7 is the motor channel, L3 is the arming switch:

 CH7:Motor